aquatir/new-tool-new-project/week2-terraform/README.md

 # Terraform

-A tool + language for infrastructure automation
+A tool + language to enable infrastructure as code.

 ## Links